ZaoNao/ProjectDevFight/Documentation/CharacterSubmission.md

 ## Adding New Characters to the Project

-This documents covers the character submission.
-Though you can upload as many as you need, there is, however a limit of chatacters that you can actually submit to the game itself. (aka, various concepts, only two 'products') IN THE CASE OF DLCs, if applicable, you may release two more characters.

 To add a new character (IF you're not a maintainer) you need to make a [new issue](https://github.com/lordsolrac/ProjectDevFight/issues/new) and this is how you should write it (So copy and paste it over)

 Title : [Character] CharacterName [Version/Status] by YourNameHere

-Text : (Use * to make the pointers)(You can update this over time, just have the basics)
+Text : (Use * to make the pointers in Markdown)(You can update this over time, just have the basics)
 * Name; Title
 * Reference Image Link
 * Description (Should include physical Description)